-Given the cost of hiring a professional pest control service to treat your property for bed bugs can in the worst cases exceed several thousand dollars, what seemed like an economic decision at the time can end up being anything but – if you don’t take proper steps to inspect beforehand any used furniture that you intend to bring into your home.
-Avoid a headache by following our expert advice on how to check your used furniture for bed bugs.
-Read on to find out more.
+Given the cost of hiring a professional pest control service (which, in the worst cases, can cost thousands of dollars), what seemed like a good economic decision at the time can end up being anything but.
+That’s why you should take the proper steps to carefully inspect any used furniture that you intend to bring into your home.
+Avoid any future headaches by following our advice on how to check your used furniture for bed bugs.
+Read on to learn more.

-As nocturnal insects, bed bugs prefer to come out after-dark, biting the individual’s exposed skin as they sleep, unaware and defenseless.
-Found all over the world, bed bugs for many years seemed to be on the retreat in the United States, due largely to the introduction of synthetic pesticides after the war.
-In recent years, however, they have been making somewhat of a comeback, due to the removal of many of the barriers that previously impeded the movement of people and goods between countries.
+As nocturnal insects, bed bugs prefer to come out after dark.
+This is when they bite their victims’ exposed skin while the victim remains asleep, unaware and defenseless.
+Found all over the world, bed bugs seemed to be on the decline in the United States for many years.
+This was largely due to the introduction of synthetic pesticides after World War II.
+In recent years, however, they’ve been making a comeback.
+This is thanks to the removal of many barriers that previously impeded the movement of people and goods between countries.

-Get your equipment ready
+Prepare your equipment

 Place the furniture on the sheet

 Use your credit card

-Illuminate dark and hidden areas
+Illuminate dark or hidden areas

-All that’s left for now is that you should be very wary about bringing any used items of furniture into your home.
-It may seem like an easy way to save some money – but bed bug infested furniture could give you a little more than you bargained for!
+All that’s left for now is to say that you should be very wary about bringing any used items of furniture into your home.
+This may seem like an easy way to save some money, but bed bug-infested furniture could give you a little more than you bargained for!